STRATEGY

 • CTA performance

-2. (Re)Establish key priorities
+2. (Re)establish key priorities

 When building any eCommerce marketing strategy, it's critical to establish key priorities upfront.
 What goals do you want to achieve?
 Who is your target audience?
 How will you measure success?